thunderrabbit/barefoot_rob/content/_index.md

 class="title" />

-if you'd like to get started barefooting, enter your email address to receive my free PDF.
+If you'd like to hear more about our events, enter your email below.

 <!-- AWeber Web Form Generator 3.0.1 -->
 <style type="text/css">